ksysy/PHW-2/README.md

 # Programming Homework #2
- - Auto ML for classification
+ - Auto ML for clustering

 ## findBestClusterOptions
 - Goal: This function will try combinations of the various models automatically.